benklop/glkterm/README.md

 - CMake 3.16 or higher
 - A C compiler (GCC recommended)
+- A C++ compiler (for some interpreters)
 - ncurses development libraries
 - SDL2 and SDL2_mixer development libraries (optional, for sound support)
+- zlib development libraries (for SCARE interpreter)
+- .NET runtime (optional, for FrankenDrift interpreter when enabled)

 ### Building